 Past students who completed their courses before 2014/15, and who now wish to collect their degree (in person or in absentia), should request to have their name added to the waitlist for their preferred ceremony by completing the Graduation Ceremony Waitlist Form for Historic Graduands.

 Please be aware that spaces are limited for graduation ceremonies and that your preferred date may not be available.
 If you wish to graduate in absentia this will usually be quicker.

 Download the day's timetable for your particular ceremony below.

 Graduation Meal in College

-After the degree ceremonies booking window has closed, the Academic Office will send you an invitation to book places for you and any number of guests for the meal in college on the day.
+After the degree ceremonies booking window has closed (30 days before the ceremony), the Academic Office will send you an invitation to book places for you and any number of guests for the meal in college on the day.
 The President or her deputy will host either a breakfast before ceremonies with a start time of 11.00am or 12.30pm or a lunch with a start time of 2.30pm or 4.30pm for graduands and their guests.